tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

                                +--rw hop-type?     te-hop-type
                                +--rw direction?    te-link-direction
 ~~~~
-{: #overlay-underlay-tree title="Generic Topology with overlay/underlay information"}
+{:#overlay-underlay-tree title="Generic Topology with overlay/underlay information"}

-   This profile is applicable to any technology (TE or non-TE) when it
-   is needed to manage the overlay/underlay information.
-It is also
+The advantages of using the underlay/overlay network profiled YANG data model shown in {{overlay-underlay-tree}}
-   allows a TE underlay network to support a non-TE overlay network and,
+as a core network topology model is to have a common solutions for navigating between overlay/underlay network topologies where:
-   vice versa, a non-TE underlay network to support a TE overlay
-   network.

-{: #switching-limitations}
+- both the underlay and overlay network topologies are TE networks;
+- both the underlay and overlay network topologies are non-TE networks;
+- the underlay and overlay network topologies are TE and non-TE networks;
+- the underlay or the overlay network topology is a multi-layer network encompassing both TE and non-TE layers.

+### Supporting relationships in RFC8345

+{{!RFC8345}} defines the modeling constructs for supporting relations, including supporting network (i.e. topology), supporting node, supporting link, and supporting termination point.
+These relation constructs facilitate network mappings and transformations.
+One use case is to map a customized topology to a native topology.
+The customized topology uses different name spaces from the native topology when naming nodes, links, or termination points.
+There is a supporting relationship between a modeling construct in the customized topography to its counterpart in the native topology.
+In such a relationship, the modeling constructs at both ends represent the same type of network objects, which can be network (i.e. topology), node, link, or termination point.

+{{!RFC8795}} defines the modeling constructs for network overlay and underlay relations.
+When the network overlay technology is used, some network objects (nodes or links) in the overlay network are built on top of network objects in the underlay network.
+As a result, the overlay-underlay relationship is created between network objects in the overlay networks and other network objects in the underlay network.
+Between the network object pairs in the overlay-underlay relationship, the types of the network objects are usually not the same.
+The network object can be a node in the overlay network, while the related underlay network object is a topology in the underlay network.
+A link in the overlay network can be related to a path that consists of a sequence of nodes and links in the underlay network.

-## Nodes with switching limitations
+## Nodes with switching limitations {#switching-limitations}

+It is worth noting that a node, as defined in {{!RFC8345}}, does not provide any information about the possible connectivity between its TPs.

 A node can have some switching limitations where connectivity is not
 possible between all its TP pairs, for example when:

 -  the node represents a physical device with switching limitations;

 -  the node represents an abstraction of a network topology.

-   This scenario is generic and applies to both TE and non-TE
-   technologies.

-   A connectivity TE Topology profile data model supports the management
+The following profile of the Topology YANG data model, defined in {{!RFC8795}}, can be used for
+the management of nodes with switching limitations by defining
-   of the node connectivity matrix to represent feasible connections
+the node connectivity matrix to represent feasible connections
-   between termination points across the nodes.
-This solution is generic
+between termination points across the nodes:
-   and does not necessarily require a TE enabled network.

-   The following profile of the TE Topology model can be used for nodes
-   with connectivity constraints:

 ~~~~
    module: ietf-te-topology